Stainless steel cooktop stain removal

 November 19, 2009

 I have a Dacor stainless steel cooktop with brown cooking stains around each burner.
 I had tried many products before finding advice on the Internet.
-Then I used Easy-Off heavy duty oven cleaner [linked by editor to product info at Amazon] and it worked!
+Then I used Easy-off oven cleaner and it worked!
 It truly was "easy off".
 Amazing!Joan Smith

 - South Bend, Indiana

-Q. Oh silly me was cleaning my stainless steel cook top but didn't realise I was using the wrong sin it bang spray, which I left over night, completely forgot to wipe it clean and now there all big black smears all over it, 'ruined' please if any one has a suggestion please let me know many thankskarla bristow
+Q. Oh silly me was cleaning my stainless steel cook top but didn't realise I was using the wrong spray, which I left over night, completely forgot to wipe it clean and now there are all big black smears all over it, 'ruined'.
+Please if anyone has a suggestion please let me know.
+Many thanks.karla bristow

 home owner - england